-The Philosophers Path in Kyoto (called Tetsugaku-no-michi in Japanese) runs alongside a section of the Lake Biwa canal lined with cherry trees in the northern Higashiyama (eastern hills) district of Kyoto.
+The Philosophers Path in Kyoto (called Tetsugaku-no-Michi in Japanese) runs alongside a section of the Lake Biwa canal lined with cherry trees in the northern Higashiyama (eastern hills) district of Kyoto.

-I haven’t managed to walk past this shop on any of our visits without buying something, lacquered noodle bowls, hand carved wooden rice bowls and exquisitely ornate his and hers lacquer chopsticks.
-I tell myself they aren’t really souvenirs because I use them on a weekly basis but they do transport me back to this beautiful part of Kyoto and I think they make my attempts at Japanese cooking a little more authentic.
+I haven’t managed to walk past it on any of our visits without buying something.
+So I now have quite a lovely collection of lacquered noodle bowls, hand-carved wooden rice bowls and exquisitely ornate his and hers lacquer chopsticks.
+I tell myself they aren’t really souvenirs because I use them on a weekly basis but they do transport me back to this beautiful part of Kyoto and I think they make my attempts at Japanese style cooking a little more authentic.

-The Temples of the Philosphers Path
+The Temples on the Philosophers Path

 Ginkaku-ji or the silver pavilion is a zen Buddhist temple at the northern end of the Philosophers Path.
 It has been instrumental in the development of many Japanese art-forms including ikebana, garden design and the tea ceremony and has the most impressive sand gardens we have seen anywhere in Japan.

 If you can manage it I would recommend visiting during the first two weeks of April or in early November.
 During this time the main hall is open to enjoy the show of camellias and autumn foliage.
 Entry to the main hall during the special openings has a nominal fee but all other access to the grounds is free.

 You detour into the hill slightly from the main path to find Honen-in but it’s clearly marked.
-If you are visiting during the first two weeks of April or last two weeks of November you can follow the same road to the south to find Anraku-ji and Reikan-ji temples.
+If you are visiting during the first two weeks of April or last two weeks of November you can follow the same road to the right (south) to find Anraku-ji and Reikan-ji temples.
 These few weeks of the year are the only public openings for these two temples.

-Honen was a high disciple of Kobo Daishi and he founded this temple in 863, it was known as Zenrin-ji or Temple in a calm grove.
+Honen was a high disciple of Kobo Daishi and he founded this temple in 863.
+It was known as Zenrin-ji or the Temple in a calm grove.
 The priest Yokan (1033-1111) tended the sick and poor at the temple, building a hospital wing and planting the plum blossom grove to provide medicinal fruit.

 This temple complex is built into the hillside and is very busy in autumn when the maple trees turn stunning shades of red and copper.
 The unusual Amitabha Buddha statue in the Amida-do hall adds to the fascination with this temple.
 The statue shows the Buddha looking back over his left shoulder and relates to a story of Eikan-san in the 11th century.

 Entry to the main temple area is free but there are charges for specific garden areas.
-As you walk around you will see an incongruent aqueduct that looks like it belongs in Europe not Japan, it was built in the Meiji period to carry water from Lake Biwa to Kyoto.
+As you walk around you will see an aqueduct that looks very out of place, as if belongs in Europe and not Japan amongst all this heritage architecture.
+It was built in the Meiji period to carry water from Lake Biwa to Kyoto.